CERTIFIED ACADEMIC THERAPISTS

 My daughter started reading a "grade level" book independently.
 She told me that she's never enjoyed reading on her own before (obviously, I knew that) and she thinks this will be her first book she's going to enjoy reading to herself.
 It's The Lion, the Witch, and the Wardrobe.

 I can never thank you enough.
 Never.
 Between the emotional rock and the dyslexia rock, she was so stuck.
 This truly is a kind of therapy.
 It's amazing.

 ASDEC therapists work with students for a minimum of three times per week.
 Accreditation through the International Multisensory Language Education Council (IMSLEC) ensures that students receive an approved Orton-Gillingham Based Reading curriculum.
 ASDEC is the only IMSLEC training center in the Washington, DC area that has received a direct endorsement from the International Dyslexia Association for meeting its rigorous Knowledge and Practice Standards for Reading Instruction.

 ASDEC's Academic Therapy Program trains educators in Sounds In Syllables, the most powerful Orton-Gillingham-based approach to teaching reading (decoding, fluency, and comprehension), sound-spelling, and the foundations of syntax and grammar.
-Experienced ASDEC faculty deliver in-depth training courses that prepare Academic Therapists to work one-to-one or in small groups with students.
+Experienced ASDEC faculty deliver in-depth training courses that prepare Academic Therapists to work one-to-one with students.